 It’s important for publishers to understand how AdX settings can impact KPIs like CTR, and it’s equally important to ensure that their advertisers understand the correlation too.
 Being transparent about settings that can impact campaign KPIs can only improve the advertiser-publisher relationship — and is accomplished by managing expectations and ensuring that goals are aligned.

 Sortable has been exploring how the different technologies we use affect our KPIs.
-We recently discussed how dynamic allocation can affect ad campaigns too.
 We think it’s important to realize that the technologies used to manage your ad operations can change how ads are served, and that those changes can have consequences for your business.

 Find this article interesting?